itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

         - content changes from vertical to horiontal on larger screens.

         - Call to action works and animations work

+    * Contact

+        - Contact form appears fully vertcal on smaller devices and groups on larger devices.

+        - Hover effect works on button.

+        - labels move out of the way when clicked and active and also stay out of the way if input is valid.

     * Footer